 Only choose sponsors you’re honestly willing to recommend

-Followers will judge you based on the products you promote, so be certain you can genuinely support your partner brands.
+Followers will judge you based on the products you promote, so be sure you can genuinely support your partner brands.
 Test products before you agree to sponsor them.
 If you wouldn’t spend your own money on something, it’s not worth losing your followers’ trust by endorsing it.

-Always tag sponsored posts
+tag sponsored posts

 Create compelling visuals